SharePoint/sp-dev-docs/docs/sp-add-ins/use-odata-query-operations-in-sharepoint-rest-requests.md

 ## Query for single value lookup fields

 Single value lookup fields are represented by two separate fields in the SharePoint REST service: one field representing the actual field value, and another representing the field name.
-You can perform queries against the lookup field value as you would any other field of that data type.
+You can execute queries against the lookup field value as you would any other field of that data type.
 For example, if the lookup field value is a string, you can use string comparison options in your query.

 ## Query for users

 In the SharePoint REST service, users are represented by the user's friendly (display) name, and not their alias or domain\alias combination.
 Therefore, you must construct user queries against users' friendly names.

 > [!NOTE]
 > Membership-based user queries are not supported.
-Usage of the **Current** operator to do queries using the ID of the current user is not supported.
+Usage of the **Current** operator to do queries using the ID of the current user isn't supported.

 ## Query for multi-value lookup fields and users

-Because multi-value lookup fields are returned as a string of multiple values, there is no way to query for them (for example, the equivalent of an **Includes** element or **NotIncludes** element is not supported).
+Because multi-value lookup fields are returned as a string of multiple values, there's no way to query for them (for example, the equivalent of an **Includes** element or **NotIncludes** element isn't supported).

 ## Sort returned items